tskit-dev/msprime/docs/interchange.rst

 .. todo::
-    Link to the documentation for kastore, and describe the arrays that are stored as well as a the top-level metadata.
+    Link to the documentation for kastore, and describe the arrays that are stored as well as the top-level metadata.

 ..
 The root group contains two attributes, ``format_version`` and ``sequence_length``.
 ..
 The ``format_version`` is a pair ``(major, minor)`` describing the file format version.